decentraland/documentation/content/creator/scenes/publishing/publishing.md

 `dcl deploy --target peer-testing.decentraland.org`

 {{< hint warning >}}
-**📔 Note**   The same permissions apply as in production.
+**📔 Note**:  The same permissions apply as in production.
 You must be owner or have permissions on the parcels that you're deployng to.
 {{< /hint >}}

 Players are never directed to this server, the only way to access it is to explicitly provide a URL parameter to connect to it.